Pattiveeranpatti: History

 The history of the village dates back almost 1500 years.
-It was part of the ancient Pandyan Empire and later came under the reign of the Chola empire and the Vijayanagara Empire, before coming under the rule of the Madurai Nayak dynasty.
+It was part of the ancient Pandyan Empire and later came under the reign of the Chola Empire and the Vijayanagara Empire, before coming under the rule of the Madurai Nayak dynasty.

 The village is occupied by coffee growers who own the coffee estates in the Thandikudi hills area, which is part of the Palani Hills.
 By 1860, coffee cultivation in the Western Ghats (Lower Palani Hills range) had gained momentum and the estate owners in Pattiveeranpatti became pioneers in the development and cultivation of coffee plantations.
 They also developed banana and orange plantations.
 Their success in the cultivation of coffee coupled with their entrepreneurship paved the way for developing Pattiveeranpatti as a trading hub for coffee, cardamom, pepper, and other spices.
 It grew into a prosperous rural town with many large heritage bungalows that once belonged to these planters.

 Education

 Nadar Sundara Vishalakshi Vidhyasala (NSVV) Higher Secondary School is one of the oldest institutions in Tamil Nadu state.
 The school was started in 1910 after a resolution was passed at the Mahajanam Conference at Poraiyar, adopting a resolution that all associations must start a school, as education was the only path to prosperity and upward caste mobility.
 The first administrator was W.P.A.P.
 Punnaivannam.
-In 1936 W. P. A. Soundarapandian persuaded his childless uncle W.P.
-Sundara to donate his coffee plantation and other assets in order to improve the school.
+In 1936 W. P. A. Soundarapandian nadar persuaded his childless uncle W.P.
+Sundara nadar to donate his coffee plantation and other assets in order to improve the school.
 Started in 1910 as a primary school, the school became a Higher Secondary School (10+2) in the year 1978.
-The schools bear the names of local figures Thiru Sundara and his wife Vishalakshi Ammal, who donated all their assets for the education of the poor in and around the village.
+The schools bear the names of local figures Thiru Sundara nadar and his wife Vishalakshi Ammal, who donated all their assets for the education of the poor in and around the village.

-The Hindu Uravinmurai Paribalana Sangam currently runs a nursery school, primary school, NSVVHSS for boys, NSVVHSS for girls and NSVV Matriculation School.
+The Hindu nadar Uravinmurai Paribalana Sangam currently runs a nursery school, primary school, NSVVHSS for boys, NSVVHSS for girls and NSVV Matriculation School.
 Nearly 6,000 students study in these schools.
 A boarding facility also has been provided to cater to the growing number of children coming from the nearby mountain villages.